gallyamow/cordova-plugin-kiosk-device-owner/README.md

 ### cordova-plugin-kiosk-device-owner

-This package provides functionality for managing kiosk mode on Android devices.
+This plugin provides functionality for managing kiosk mode on Android devices.
 It allows developers to enable and disable kiosk mode, as well as configure various device management parameters.
 This package is useful for developers creating applications for specialized devices, such as self-service terminals or devices for educational institutions.